antmicro/rdfm/documentation/source/rdfm_linux_device_client.md

 All action execution requests are stored in a persistent queue on a disk and fulfilled in a First-In, First-Out order.
 By default, there can be a maximum of **32 action requests** in the queue, and any further action execution requests are rejected by the client.
-This limit is currently hardcoded and not configurable via `rdfm.conf`.
+This limit can be configured via the [ActionQueueSize](#actionqueuesize-int) configuration key.
 An identical queue is also present for action responses, and action status is reported to the server as soon as it is possible to do so.
 This allows actions to remain usable, even when the device faces connectivity or power loss issues.

+Action functionality can be disabled entirely via the [ActionEnable](#actionenable-bool) configuration key.

 ## Installing from source